PennyLaneAI/pennylane/doc/development/deprecations.rst

 * The behaviour of ``Operator.__eq__`` and ``Operator.__hash__`` has been updated.
 Their documentation has been updated to reflect the incoming changes.

-  The upcoming changes to operator equality will allow users to use operator equality the same way as with ``qml.equal``.
-With the changes to hashing, unique operators that are equal will have the same hash.
-These changes will allow behaviour such as the following:
+  The changes to operator equality allow users to use operator equality the same way as with ``qml.equal``.
+With the changes to hashing, unique operators that are equal now have the same hash.
+These changes now allow behaviour such as the following:

   >>> qml.RX(0.1, wires=0) == qml.RX(0.1, wires=0)
   True